Rule 3745-7-03 | Public water system classification and staffing requirements.

 (2) Visits to all public water systems classified in accordance with this rule shall be performed by the owner, supplier, or a representative or agent of the owner or supplier seven days per week and noted in the operational and maintenance records required by rule 3745-7-09 of the Administrative Code.
 Visits shall not be necessary when the public water system is not in operation.

 The meters shall be calibrated in accordance with Ohio EPA regulations or manufacturer standards, whichever is more stringent.
 At a minimum, the calibration of all continuous monitors shall be verified on a weekly basis.
-Flow meter readings shall be within a plus or minus ten per cent of the reading determined by the method for calibration verification.
-Readings for chemical monitors shall be within the acceptable limits established in the "Ohio EPA, Laboratory Manual for Chemical Analyses of Public Drinking Water 2014."
+Flow meter readings shall be within plus or minus ten per cent of the reading determined by the method for calibration verification.
+Readings for chemical monitors shall be within the acceptable limits established in the "Ohio EPA, Laboratory Manual for Chemical Analyses of Public Drinking Water 2020."

-In the event the calibration verification determines the monitor is outside of acceptable limits, the public water system shall immediately notify the district office of the problem and return to having an owner's representative visit the facility seven days per week.
+In the event the calibration verification determines the monitor is outside of acceptable limits, the public water system shall immediately notify the facility inspector of the problem and return to having an owner's representative visit the facility seven days per week.
 Once the meter has been repaired or recalibrated, the facility may discontinue having an owner's representative visit seven days per week and return to the monitoring approved by the director.

 All of the information required in paragraph (D)(3) of this rule, shall be documented in the facility's operation and maintenance records.
 In the event any of the following occur, the public water system shall return to having an owner's representative visit the facility on a daily basis: